Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide500.md

 Data Marketplace SQL File
 Data Marketplace Administration SQL File
 ```
--   Open Data Marketplace SQL File in any text editor.
+-   Open Data Marketplace SQL File and Data Marketplace Administration SQL File in any text editor.

 -   Search and replace the following IP address with your own IP address and save it.

-    132.145.213.221 (Note: Use Ctrl + F or CMD + F to bring up the search option in your editor)
+    150.136.245.101 (Note: Use Ctrl + F or CMD + F to bring up the search option in your editor)

 ![](./images/500/lab500-1.png)